joshhedstrom/otherAmazon/README.md

 If you don't already have Node.js, you can download it [here](https://nodejs.org/en/download/)

 You will also need MySQL workbench and server installed.
-If you don't, [here is the link](https://dev.mysql.com/downloads/installer/).
-Download it to the default settings.
+If you don't already have it, [here is the link](https://dev.mysql.com/downloads/installer/).
+Download and install it to the default settings.

 ### Installing

-Once you've cloned or downloaded this repository to your local machine, navigate in the terminal to the directory and install the dependencies using:
+Once you've cloned or downloaded this repository to your local machine, navigate to it in the terminal to the directory and install the dependencies using:

 ```
 npm install